tonytvo/blog-generator/content/blog/miracle-morning/index.md

 ## Life S.A.V.E.R.S.
 V is for Visualization

-- Visualization is the process of imagining exactly what you want to achieve or attain, and then **mentally rehearsing** what you’ll need to do to achieve or attain it.
+- Visualization is the process of imagining exactly what you want to achieve or attain and then **mentally rehearsing** what you’ll need to do to achieve or attain it.

 - Directly after reading your affirmations—where you took the time to articulate and focus on your goals and who you need to be to take your life to the next level—is the prime time to visualize yourself living in alignment with your affirmations.
 Start with just five minutes of visualization.

 - 3 Simple Steps For Miracle Morning Visualization:
   - **Get Ready**.
 Sit up tall in a comfortable position.
 Breathe deeply.
 Close your eyes, clear your mind, and get ready to visualize
-  - **Visualize What You Really Want**.
+  - **Visualize What You Want**.
 See yourself accomplishing what you set out to accomplish and how good it will feel to have followed through and achieved your goals
   - **Visualize Who You Need To Be and What You Need To Do**.
-See yourself engaged in the positive actions you’ll need to do each day and make sure you see yourself enjoying the process
+See yourself engaged in the positive actions you’ll need to do each day, and make sure you see yourself enjoying the process

 ## Life S.A.V.E.R.S.
 E is for Exercise

 - Morning exercise should be a staple in your daily rituals.
-When you exercise for even a few minutes every morning it significantly boosts your energy, enhances your health, improves self-confidence and emotional well-being, and enables you to think better and concentrate longer.
+Exercising for even a few minutes every morning significantly boosts your energy, enhances your health, improves self-confidence and emotional well-being, and enables you to think better and concentrate longer.

 ## Life S.A.V.E.R.S.
 R is for Reading

 - Reading is one of the most immediate methods for acquiring the knowledge, ideas, and strategies you need to achieve Level 10 success in any area of your life.

-- The key is to learn from the experts—those who have already done what you want to do.
+- The key is to learn from the experts—those who have already done what you want.
 The fastest way to achieve everything you want is to **model successful people** who have already achieved it.

-- Make a commitment to read a **minimum of 10 pages per day**.
+- Commit to reading a **minimum of 10 pages per day**.

 - How to read:
   - Begin with the end in mind.
-Ask yourself why you are reading that book—what do you want to gain from it—and keep that outcome in mind
+Ask yourself why you are reading that book—what you want to gain from it—and keep that outcome in mind
   - You can use your reading time to catch up on religious texts
   - Underline, circle, highlight, and take notes in the margins of books
   - Re-read good personal development books.